Murder in Provence

-Murder in Provence is a television mystery drama series based on the Verlacque and Bonnet detective novels by M. L. Longworth.
+Murder in Provence is a British television mystery drama series based on the Verlacque and Bonnet detective novels by M. L. Longworth.

 A U.S. and U.K. co-production between BritBox and ITV, the plans for adaptation were announced in 2021 and the first of three feature-length episodes became available on streaming services in March 2022.

 Starring Roger Allam as Investigating Judge Antoine Verlacque and Nancy Carroll as Marine Bonnet, a criminal psychologist and Verlacque's romantic partner, the series is set and filmed in Aix-en-Provence in the south of France.